 4. Start with what you have

-Anyone can start with house concerts.
+Anyone can start with a house concert strategy.
 Start with the community you have and it will build from there.
 Because the concerts are donation-based, it doesn’t have to cost hosts anything to host a house concert.
 All they need is a space and 20 friends to RSVP.
 If you don’t have much of a mailing list or following on social media, start with people you actually know – your friends and family.

 Shannon has found that the process of finding hosts is almost viral.
 Every single night she gets approached by someone new asking her to play at their house.
 The number one key is to just take the leap, ditch your pride, and do your first house concert.